-Silvia Haupt Kozonova is the co-founder of online magazine Fashion MAP and proud part of the Prague Fashion Week team.
-We asked Silvia a few questions about her experience with heartbreak and she shared how self love, honesty and mutual effort contribute to healthy relationships.
+Silvia Haupt Kozonova is a Brand Manager at Harper’s Bazaar Czechoslovakia and a proud part of the Prague Fashion Week team.
+She was previously at Vogue Czechoslovakia.
+We asked Silvia a few questions about her experience with heartbreak and she shared how self love, honesty, and mutual effort contribute to healthy relationships.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?

 “I wish my younger self could have seen the first heartbreak as something inevitable.
 I wish she had been aware of the necessity and forming power of a broken heart and known that it is all just a part of the journey.
 I would hug her and tell her to stop chasing her ex and instead have fun.
 Nothing drives a boy more mad than a girl who doesn’t give a damn about him anymore.”

 What has heartbreak taught you about yourself?

 “Every heartbreak taught me something different.
 All of them were pretty deep cuts and took longer to really recover from.
 What they for sure had in common is one clear message: no matter what, I can handle it.
 No matter how broken, unhappy, lonely or disappointed I was, I always handled it.
 Sometimes when you’re in a relationship, you feel like you can’t manage big shifts or hard times without your loved one.
 Partners are often not only our lovers.
 The older we get, the more hats our partners has to wear.
 They are our best friends, our most trusted people, advisers, flat mates, family and suddenly one day, they are gone.
 The best realization is understanding that no matter what, you don’t really need them anyway.
 Sure it’s better to be with somebody, but it’s not necessary.
 You can handle everything that life brings alone.
 This realization was a game changer for me.”